We said goodbye to Dresden and began stage 5 on our motorhome road trip and headed to Prague, the next city on our route.

-The campsite is located around 3.5km from the city centre and overlooks the river Vltava.
+The campsite is located around 3.5km from the city centre of Prague and overlooks the river Vltava.
 The campsite is a long narrow strip with pitches positioned either side.
 The facilities include washrooms, showers and toilets although the shower areas are communal so there wasn’t any privacy whilst showering.

 The sites location though is very good meaning access to the town via tram is very quick indeed.
 The cost for a 24 hour tram ticket is 110 Czech Koruna.
 That works out around £3.70 so it really is excellent value.

 Often referred to as a ‘City of a Thousand Spires’, Prague is certainly one of Europe’s jewels.
 Gothic, Baroque, Renaissance and Art Nouveau styles, are all in play in this UNESCO World Heritage Site.